open-telemetry/oteps/text/trace/115-add-sample-to-span-end.md

 [spec #307](https://github.com/open-telemetry/opentelemetry-specification/issues/307) brings up a few more hooks to modify sampling decisions.
-This is similar to the pros and cons of the proposal, with an added pro of requiring more incremental effort on determining sampler decisions, and a con of requiring more complexity on the sampler's part.
+This is similar to the pros and cons of the proposal with the following additions:

+- Pro: more hooks enables earlier accurate sampling decisions, which in turn reduces the number of child spans and propagated spans that have an incongruent sampling decision.
+- Con: samplers will also need to handle more hooks, requiring additional complexity.

 ## Open questions